Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/22 Appendix D Monsters And Npcs.md

 Use the [[5.
 Mechanics/Bestiary/Humanoid/Mage.md\|mage]] stat block in the "Monster Manual", with the following adjustments:

 - Kasimir's alignment is neutral.
-- Kasimir has darkvision out to a range of 60 feet.
+- Kasimir has [[/5.
+Mechanics/Rules/Senses.md#darkvision\|darkvision]] out to a range of 60 feet.
-- Kasimir has the Fey Ancestry feature, which means he has advantage on saving throws against being charmed, and magic can't put him to sleep.
+- Kasimir has the Fey Ancestry feature, which means he has advantage on saving throws against being [[/5.
+Mechanics/Rules/Conditions.md#charmed\|charmed]], and magic can't put him to sleep.
-- Kasimir wears a ring of warmth and carries a spellbook (see chapter 5, area N9a, for a list of the spells it holds in addition to his prepared spells).
+- Kasimir wears a [[5.
+Mechanics/Items/Ring Of Warmth.md\|ring of warmth]] and carries a spellbook (see chapter 5, area N9a, for a list of the spells it holds in addition to his prepared spells).

 #### Kasimir Velikov's Traits